 Your credit score may be perfectly acceptable for your needs.
 But if you have ever had a loan or credit card turned down, your credit score probably had something to do with it.

-There is probably a reason you allow your credit score to get lower than you would like.
+There is probably a reason you allowed your credit score to get lower than you would like.
 But you are now ready to make the financial moves that will raise your credit score to a more acceptable level.

 1. Investigate Yourself

 You can obtain a copy of your credit report free from any of the three main reporting companies – Equifax, Experian and TransUnion.
 The reports are available to you at annualcreditreport.com.
 The information there will let you know what has been reported about your credit history and what loan officers are seeing when you apply for a loan.
 Should you see that your credit report has an error on it, report that immediately.
-Debugging errors will raise your credit score.
+Getting errors corrected will raise your credit score.

 2. Make All of Your Monthly Payments

 Payment history is the leading factor in the creation of a credit score.
 If you make all of your payments on time, your credit score will reflect that positively.
-Moreover, if you have failed to make payments on the time in the past, you need to end that practice now.
+If you have failed to make payments on the time in the past, you need to end that practice now.
 Your credit score is impacted by each late payment as well as by each on-time payment.